Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects likely to impact the area.
-Notable ones are Tonsley Innovation District, Oaklands Green, Westfield Marion Expansion, and River Torrens to Darlington (T2D) Project - Southern Precinct.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects likely impacting the area.
+Key projects include Tonsley Innovation District, Oaklands Green, Westfield Marion Expansion, and Little Bang Brewery at Tonsley Boiler House.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.